 - Preferred Email Contact

 - Current GPA in the MDiv program

-- If selected as a finalist, would you be available for an interview on February 7, 2017?
+- If selected as a finalist, would you be available for an interview in February, 2022?
 If yes, what times would NOT work for you?

 - List your educational background.

 - Tell us about any awards you have received throughout your educational experience.

 - List your work experience.

 - In what ways have you or are you currently demonstrating leadership?

 - How would you describe your strengths and weaknesses?